-If ego states are split off, projected, rejected, indulged or otherwise unassimilated, they become black holes that absorb fear and create the defensive posture of the isolated self, one that is unable to make satisfying contact with one's self and others.
+If ego states are split off, projected, rejected, indulged or otherwise unassimilated, they become black holes that absorb fear and create the defensive posture of the isolated self, one that is unable to make satisfying contact with one's self or others.

-When split-off ego states are made conscious, accepted and tolerated, or integrated, the self can be at one, and self-compassion can be released and experienced.
+When split-off ego states are made conscious, accepted and tolerated, or integrated, the self can be at one, and compassion can be released.